 Various mechanisms allocate the capacity available for import or export to the market participants, which in Belgium are known as Balance Responsible Parties (BRPs).

-Yearly and monthly capacity allocation
+Long-term capacity allocation

 There are two main types of long-term transmission rights: